-CSL 633 Advanced Biblical Models for Marriage and Family Counseling 4 quarter units/40 clock hours
+CSL 633 Advanced Biblical Models for Marriage and Family Counseling

 This course presents models of personality, partnership, and parenthood in light of the Bible with a view to improving skills in the individual, marriage and with family counseling.
 Problem situations in the lives of people will be discussed and analyzed in light of biblical principles.
 Special attention is given to proper principles and strategies involved in marriage and family counseling.